When you hear the words ‘White Supremacist’ or ‘Racist’ which images come to mind?

 |Veiled Racism||Ostracism of the person calling out racism.|

 All of the above incidents are racist.
 All of them including: ‘I don’t see colour’ and ‘staying silent while racist jokes are being said’ put you on that side of the spectrum.

-f you look at the table, The bottom 3 rows (and partially the discrimination row).
+If you look at the table, The top 3 rows (and partially the discrimination row).
 These rows are what is (generally) socially acceptable.
 Think about this and reflect; most acts of racism (that people are subjected to) are socially accepted.